CSC-Leiden University Scholarship

 - After admission, ask your PhD supervisor (promotor) to write an acceptance letter using the format below.
-The letter must be signed and written on Leiden University letterhead paper:
+The letter must be signed and written on Leiden University or LUMC letterhead stationery:

-- Science faculty candidates only: Your PhD supervisor (promotor) must send a copy of your acceptance letter to the Graduate School of Science (firstname.lastname@example.org) by 21 February 2021.
+- Science faculty candidates only: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter in 1 PDF file to the Graduate School of Science (email@example.com).

-Candidates for all other faculties: Your PhD supervisor (promotor) must send a copy of your acceptance letter to the Scholarships Team (email@example.com) by 28 February 2021.
+Candidates for all other faculties: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter in 1 PDF file to Leiden University's Scholarships Team (firstname.lastname@example.org).

-- Leiden University’s Scholarships Team will provide CSC with a list of nominated candidates for the CSC-Leiden University Scholarship at the beginning of March 2021.
+- Leiden University’s Scholarships Team will provide CSC with a list of nominated candidates for the CSC-Leiden University Scholarship in March 2024.

 - Contact the relevant graduate school for more information about obtaining a PhD position and admission to a PhD programme.

-- Visit the CSC website for more information about the CSC-Leiden University Scholarship application process and access to the online application portal.
+- Visit the CSC study abroad website for more information about the CSC-Leiden University Scholarship application process and access to the online application portal.